cosmos/stargate-launch/README.md

 ## Testnet

-We've launched the second public alpha testnet `stargate-2` for the Stargate Upgrade on Tuesday September 8th.
+We've launched the third public alpha testnet `stargate-3` for the Stargate Upgrade on Monday September 21th.

+Stargate-3 is a big testnet milestone for the Stargate initiative.

-This release fixes issues with Legacy Amino that were discovered in `stargate-1`.
+This release fixes issues with Legacy Amino that were discovered in `stargate-1/2`.
 We believe that this version is now good to test for exchanges and wallets.

+The following features are live on the testnet.

+* Legacy Amino
+* IBC
+* State-Sync

 This testnet is intended for: